matm/jQuery-File-Upload-Wiki/Setup.md

 # Setup instructions

+**Note:**
+Although the demo implementations contained in this repository include source files from remote servers, it is recommended to download all dependencies and upload them to your own server.
+This excludes script files hosted on Googles Content Delivery Network, which is a more reliable source than GitHub demo pages.

 ## Using jQuery File Upload (UI version) on [PHP](http://www.php.net/) websites

 The provided example implementation works out of the box and only needs one step for you to add it to your PHP based website: